Anjrini/Ranki/README.md

 ## Running the Script

 ```
-After Providing the requirements or the function in line 26, we then run the function at line 29
+After Providing the vector required for the function in line 26, we then run the function at line 29
 ```

 ## Exmaple